Publish • Versions 6

 To address the complex dialogue state transition problem, we adopt the architecture of modularized pipeline and propose a multi-domain KB-BOT (MDKB-BOT), which leverages both rule extraction and neural networks.
 We run the evaluation experiments on the data set of the Chinese Human-Computer Dialogue Technology Evaluation Campaign and experimental results show that MDKB-BOT can robustly fulfill the frequent changes of user intent among three domains (flight, train and hotel) and achieve competitive scores based on human evaluation metrics.

 As mentioned before, have been a lot of research efforts in applying deep learning to task-oriented dialogue systems.
 One of the most effective approaches is to build a modularized pipeline system by connecting NLU, DM and NLG together.
 Traditional approach to NLU is to model domain classification/intent detection as sentence classification while treating slot value pairs extraction as a sequence labeling task.
 A desirable NLU system should not be sensitive to intent error and slot error, especially for slot filling.
 For example, Xu and Sarikaya applied a RNN to perform contextual domain classification and used a triangular conditional random field (CRF) based on a convolutional neural network for intent detection and slot filling.
-Jaech, Heck and Ostendorf applied multi-task learning to achieve the goal to leverage knowledge of a source domain and improve the performance of a model in the target domain with little target data.
-Bapna et al. explored the role of context information played in NLU via injecting it into a RNN based encoder and a memory network.
+Jaech, Heck and Ostendorf applied multi-task learning to achieve the goal to leverage knowledge of source domains with rich data to improve the performance on the target domain with little data.
+Bapna et al. explored the role of context information played in NLU via injecting previous dialogues into a RNN based encoder and a memory network.

 On the other hand, many attempts have been made to improve the architecture of DM.
 Recent research indicates that reinforcement learning (DL) holds promise for planning dialogue policy based on the current dialogue state.
 Williams, Asadi, and Zweig proposed a model called Hybrid Code Networks (HCNs), which is a mixture of supervised learning and reinforcement learning .
 HCNs select a dialogue action every step by optimizing the reward for completing a task with policy gradient .
 Faced with the sparse nature of the reward signal in RL, Peng et al. designed an end-to-end framework for hierarchical RL where a MANAGER is used to choose current goal (like a specific domain task) and a WORKER is used to take actions and help users finish the current subtask.
 Inspired by recent advances in RL, Mrkšíc et al. introduced a belief tracker that can overcome the drawback of requiring a large amount of hand-crafted lexicons to capture some of the linguistic variation in users' language.
 Their Neural Belief Tracking (NBT) models can reason over pre-trained word embeddings of system output, user utterance and candidate pairs in databases.